 Why choose a pre-printed planner for your bullet journal?

-Are you tired of drawing monthly calendar in you blank journal?
+Are you tired of drawing a monthly calendar in your blank journal?
 Are you struggling to find the right weekly layout that gives you enough room to list tasks and notes?
 Do you need a bit of structure for your basic pages but need the freedom to add collections to help you stay on top of projects throughout the year?
 Do you want to fit the entire year into a single journal?

 This planner journal honors all those needs.
 I believe this is an excellent solution for those who want the best of both worlds.